mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 approximates TL6 on both worlds, although there are differences in approach to the same situations.
-The Vdknwbo have legends of a time when they voyaged for ‘a very long time’ aboard slower-than- light starships.
+The Vdknwbo have legends of a time when they voyaged for ‘a very long time’ aboard slower-than-light starships.
 They understand the concepts of interstellar travel but cannot say for certain whether their legends speak of in-system exploration and colonisation of one other world or whether they came